ironbit-android/popular-movies/README.md

 First Udacity Project in Nanodegree Program

 ### Api Key for MovieDB
-- In file string.xml change the key 'web_request_api_key' with your 'Api Key'.
+- In order to request information of the movie database, it is required to add the 'Api Key' into the key 'web_request_api_key' in the string.xml file.